 Visiting Students Only (i.e., if you are a student at a University other than UC Berkeley): Within 24 hours of submitting your application, you will receive an email from UC Berkeley asking you to set up your university credentials; this email does NOT constitute admission to the program.
 Please follow the instructions in the email.
 Once you have completed the necessary steps, please go to CalCentral to pay your non-refundable $400 deposit.
 If you fail to make the $400 deposit within 48 hours of application submission, your application will be canceled.

 Complete applications are due no later than March 1, 2019.
 All applications are reviewed by Berkeley Study Abroad in the order received.
 Applicants will be notified of their admission status by email no later than March 15, 2019.

 If a program becomes full, a waitlist of all eligible applicants will be created in the order in which applications are received.
 Berkeley Study Abroad reserves sole discretion to manage program waitlists.
 If placed on a waitlist, you will be notified via email and sent a link to the Waitlist Action Form accessible via your Berkeley Study Abroad portal.
 In this form you must indicate your intention for one of the following:

 • Remain on the waitlist – no further action required.

-- Switch to another open program – It is your responsibility to assure that you meet all eligibility requirements for the program that you would like to switch into.
+• Switch to another open program – It is your responsibility to assure that you meet all eligibility requirements for the program that you would like to switch into.
 Once you have confirmed this, complete an Alternative Options Form which will be provided to you by program staff.
-If you decide to switch into an open program, you will forfeit your spot on the waitlist.
+If you decide to switch to an open program, you will forfeit your spot on the waitlist.

 • Withdraw your application from the waitlist – you must complete an Alternative Options Form to receive a refund of your $400 deposit.